kiboschool/course-programming-1/README.md

 If you'd like to preview changes, push to a branch (like the `draft` branch that will hang around).
 Check the #tech-status channel in Slack for a link to the preview when you make a change.

 Remember - commits to main get built and deployed to the production site; others just get previews.

-## TODO

-- there are inline TODO comments; search for them!
-- lots of videos are tied to the FPWP version of the course; they should be updated
-- similarly: padlets, looms, survey forms..
-- there's still weird stuff in mdbook; artifacts from the original notion export... they should be fixed!
-    - e.g. using details/summary for the exercise hints